centreon/centreon-archived/doc/en/release_notes/centreon-2.7/centreon-2.7.2.rst

 ======================

 - Fix eventlogs pages for performances and right for non admin users
-- Fix Recurent Downtimes behaviour with timezones
+- Fix Recurent Downtimes behavior with timezones
 - Fix some broken relations in web interface
 - Fix Reporting pages for non admin users
 - Fix some elements with the generation of the configuration